clvrmktg/clear-choice/content/about-us/_index.md

 date = '2025-03-01T19:31:52-05:00'
 draft = false
 title = 'About Clear Choice'
-description = 'Get to know Abaco Aggregate & Cement Ltd.—your trusted partner for high-quality aggregate, concrete-ready cement, road paving, and debris management in The Bahamas.
+subtitle = "Providing hurricane-rated windows, impact doors, and custom glass solutions — built for The Bahamas, trusted by homeowners and businesses alike." description = 'Get to know Abaco Aggregate & Cement Ltd.—your trusted partner for high-quality aggregate, concrete-ready cement, road paving, and debris management in The Bahamas.
 Built for tough terrains, committed to resilient infrastructure.'

-subtitle = "Providing hurricane-rated windows, impact doors, and custom glass solutions — built for The Bahamas, trusted by homeowners and businesses alike." hero = 'tan-home-white-impact-windows.jpg'

-mission = """"""
+hero = 'tan-home-white-impact-windows.jpg'

-story = """"""
+cta = true

 # [ hero ]
 #  image = 'tan-home-white-impact-windows.jpg'